 Latchmoor Brook is a wonderful location to visit within the New Forest and is most suited to those interested in microfossils, although larger fossil fish remains and sharks’ teeth can also be found here.
 What makes this site much easier to collect from is that the Brook here is wide, shallow and without any steep sides.
 You can walk along the riverbed during the drier months of the year.
 The sides and much of the base is overgrown, but there are many areas of clay and pockets of shells, which have been disturbed by the horses that roam freely here.

 The best area to collect from is the riverbed itself, because decalcification during weathering occurs to fossil exposed above the water.
 This results in shells becoming friable and it is not easy to obtain unbroken specimens.
 The best shells come from a greater depth in the mud, but are often brought to the surface by the action of deer.

 You can sometimes find pockets of compacted shells among the clay.
 These are the richest beds of Bracklesham age and contain the best fossils, such as fish remains.
 These appear as cream or white shelly material.
 Look out for hard concretions or nodules, which are packed with fossil shells.
-However, there is STRICTLY NO DIGGING allowed.
+However, there is STRICTLY NO COLLECTING OR DIGGING allowed.